 Runtime

 Given the limitations of our benchmark set, the strongest observable influence on runtime is model size, in terms of number of variables/constraints (see more details in What factors affect solver performance below).
 This is despite the fact that the above problems do not share many features and are built with different spatial/temporal resolutions and time horizons.
-It is also interesting that a realistic TEMOA-based problem like temoa-US_9R_TS_SP (9-12) does not have similar runtime to the largest solved TIMES-based model, Times-Ireland-noco2-counties (26-1ts), despite both having > 1e6 variables.
+It is also interesting that a realistic TEMOA-based problem like temoa-US_9R_TS_SP (9-12) does not have similar runtime to the largest solved TIMES-based model, times-ireland-noco2-counties (26-1ts), despite both having > 1e6 variables.

 Model Framework